 and

 where $0 < \lambda < 1$ is fixed. \\

-Our claim is that $R_{\mathbf{f}}$ are resonant sets.
+We claim that $R_{\mathbf{f}}$ are resonant sets.
 Note that the intersection conditions can be checked in a similar way as done in \cite{BBV}.
 We only need to observe that in \cite{BBV} the implicit function theorem for $C^l(U)$ functions in $\mathbb{R}^n$ was used and the implicit function theorem in the function field holds for analytic maps and all our concerned maps are assumed to be analytic.
-So we can easily check the intersection property in our set up by adapting the proof of \cite[Proposition 5]{BBV}.
-Thus to prove ubiquity we only need to check the covering property (\ref{equ:ubi_cover_pro}).
+So we can easily check the intersection property in our setup by adapting the proof of \cite[Proposition 5]{BBV}.
+Thus to prove ubiquity we only need to check the covering property (\ref{equ:ubi_cover_pro}).\\

-Let $U_0$ be the neighbourhood of $\mathbf{x}_0$ that arises form Definition \ref{def:nice}.
-Without loss in generality we will always assume that the ball $U_0$ satisfies
+Let $U_0$ be the neighbourhood of $\mathbf{x}_0$ that arises from Definition \ref{def:nice}.
+Without loss in generality, we will always assume that the ball $U_0$ satisfies